tomas-pecserke/YamlFixturesBundle/Resources/doc/index.md

             mate: '@jane_doe'
 ```

-Notice `jane_doe` is defined as first - it's because *at the time of loading John,
+Notice `jane_doe` is defined as first.
+**At the time of loading object referencing another object,
-we need Jane to be already loaded, so we can assign her as John's mate*.
+we need the referenced one to be already loaded**.

 ## Ordering fixtures

 As you can see, we often need a way to ensure order in which the fixtures are loaded.
-The fixtures of same class in one file are loaded in same order, in which they are difined in YaML file.
+The fixtures of same class in one file are loaded in same order, in which they are defined in YaML file.
 We can controll the order of fixture loading using `order` property.

 So let's say, we want to define Jane in separate file (she still must be loaded before John),
 and we added property `address` to `Person` and it also need to be loaded before the person.

-*The `order` property is respected across all fixture files.*
+**The `order` property is respected across all fixture files.**

 ``` yaml
 # person_1.yml